multiprocessio/dsq/README.md

 ## Usage

 You can either pipe data to `dsq` or you can pass a file name to it.
+NOTE: piping data doesn't work on Windows.

 If you are passing a file, it must have the usual extension for its content type.